Giovannibriglia/VectorizedNumericalIntervention/README.md

 - [ ] Add new estimators
 - [ ] Add new distributions
 - [ ] Add plot parts
+- [ ] Handle more data input in manager

 ## Low Priority
 - [ ] Documentations